Hellstorm95/crosskey-code-test/README.md

 ## Test locally
 ### Directly with Maven
-1: Command to test locally: mvnw spring-boot: run
+1: Command: mvnw spring-boot: run

 2: Once started go to your browser and use the url: http://localhost:8081/showprospects

 ### Building jar and running it
-This method will compile, build, test and run the application

-1: mvnw clean package
+1: Command: mvnw clean package

-2: java -jar target/mortagecalculator-0.0.1.jar
+2: Command: java -jar target/mortagecalculator-0.0.1.jar

 3: Once started go to your browser and use the url: http://localhost:8081/showprospects